tronprotocol/tronbox/README.md

 <br>

 ## Configuration
 To use TronBox, your dApp has to have a file `tronbox.js` in the source root.
 This special files, tells TronBox how to connect to nodes and event server, and passes some special parameters, like the default private key.
-This is an example of `tronbox.js`:
+An example of `tronbox.js` can be found [here](https://github.com/Tronbox-boxes/bare-box/blob/master/tronbox.js).

+If you are connecting to **different** hosts for fullnode, solidity node, and event server, you may set `fullNode`, `solidityNode` and `eventServer` respectively:

 ```
 module.exports = {
   networks: {
     development: {
-// For trontools/quickstart docker image
-      privateKey: 'da146374a75310b9666e834ee4ad0866d6f4035967bfc76217c5a495fff9f0d0',
-      userFeePercentage: 30, // or consume_user_resource_percent
-      feeLimit: 100000000, // or fee_limit
-      originEnergyLimit: 1e8, // or origin_energy_limit
-      callValue: 0, // or call_value
+			...
       fullNode: "http://127.0.0.1:8090",
       solidityNode: "http://127.0.0.1:8091",
       eventServer: "http://127.0.0.1:8092",
       network_id: "*"
     },
     mainnet: {
-// Don't put your private key here, pass it using an env variable, like:
-// PK=da146374a75310b9666e834ee4ad0866d6f4035967bfc76217c5a495fff9f0d0 tronbox migrate --network mainnet
-      privateKey: process.env.PK,
-      userFeePercentage: 30,
-      feeLimit: 100000000,
+			...
       fullNode: "https://api.trongrid.io",
       solidityNode: "https://api.trongrid.io",
       eventServer: "https://api.trongrid.io",